 In order for a child to grow, a gland deep inside the brain, called the pituitary, must release enough growth hormone (GH).
 Many factors influence the release of GH, including nutrition, sleep, exercise, stress, medications, blood sugar levels, and other hormones present in the body.

-When a child's body does not produce or release enough GH, he or she may have several symptoms, the most noticeable being slow or no growth or facial features that make the child look a lot younger than his or her peers.
-Although being small has no effect on a child's intelligence, it may cause self-esteem issues and interfere with the development of mature social skills.
-For that reason, GH treatment may be prescribed to help a child reach his or her fullest growth potential-both in height and in personal development.
+When a child's body does not produce or release enough GH, he or she may have several symptoms, the most noticeable being slow or no growth of facial features, thus making the child look younger than his or her peers.
+Although being small has no effect on a child's intelligence, it may lead to self-esteem issues and interfere with the development of mature social skills.
+For that reason, GH treatment may be prescribed to help a child reach his or her fullest growth potential—both in height and in personal development.

 Growth hormone injections are a safe, effective treatment prescribed for children who have been diagnosed with growth hormone (GH) deficiency and other conditions causing short stature.